udaan-iitt/editions/2023_Autumn/sample.md

   who, even at the age of 75, strives to make significant contributions to the world of science.
 thumbnail: images/img_20230817_223349.jpg
-authors: Sneha M S, Shreyas
+authors: Sneha M S, Shreyas Suresh
-starred: false
+starred: true
 ---